 Plum varieties & hybrids

-- Japanese plum: these are widely grown in the US and are the common fresh-eating variety you've seen in markets.
+- Japanese plums: these are widely grown in the US and are the common fresh-eating variety you've seen in markets.
 They have a purple-red skin with a yellow-red, juicy flesh.
+Satsuma and Santa Rosa are popular Japanese plums.

 - Sloe plum: these are small blue-purple plums used to make sloe gin.